Does My Binghamton Basement Need Them?

 Basement Windows in Older Homes May Be Too Small

 Basements in older homes were not intended to be sleeping or living areas.
 This is especially true for homes made before World War II.

 Homeowners at that time used this style of basement for utility space, laundry and storage.

 Depending on its age, your home may have been built before modern egress window requirements.
 Or it may have windows with a tinier opening.

-If you live in an older home, there’s a good likelihood it has short rectangular windows in the basement.
+If you own an older home, there’s a good possibility it has skinny windows in the basement.
 Also known as hopper windows, these above-ground windows open inward to circulate fresh air.

-Requirements for Basement Windows
+Requirements for Egress Windows in Basements

 According to the International Residential Code, basement windows must have: